-Your dentist will have already tried to get rid of the infection by removing the nerve of the tooth and placing a root filling.
+Your dentist will have already tried to get rid of the infection by removing the tooth's nerve and placing a root filling.
 The infection now needs to be removed surgically in a procedure called an apicectomy.
 This involves cleaning out the infection from the bone, removing a small part of the tip of the tooth's root, and sealing the root with a small filling.

-It is necessary to make a small cut in your gum, over the root of your tooth and then lift the gum off the bone.
-The area of infection is uncovered by removing a small amount of bone with a drill.
-Any infected tissue is thoroughly cleaned away from the tip of the root before two to three millimetres of the root tip is removed.

-The root is then sealed with a small filling and the gum is stitched back into place with dissolvable stitches that take around two weeks to disappear.
+- A small cut is made in your gum over the root of your tooth, and then the gum is lifted off the bone.
+The area of infection is uncovered by removing a small amount of bone with a drill. - Any infected tissue is cleaned away from the tip of the root, before 2 to 3mm of the root tip is removed. - The root is then sealed with a small filling and the gum is stitched back into place with dissolvable stitches.
+These stitches take around two weeks to disappear.